Can I Sue the NHS for Malpractice / Negligence?

 Neglectful medics, doctors, nurses and other healthcare workers must be held accountable for their actions.
 Reprimanding those who provide inadequate, irresponsible care can help ensure the overall quality of healthcare increases.
 When one patient is prevented from receiving inferior healthcare, it makes the environment better for all patients.

 There are statutes of limitation on these types of claims.
-In general, legal suits must be initiated within three years of the malpractice incident.
+In general, legal suits must be initiated within three years of the incident.
 Medical solicitors are specialists in this field.
 They are available throughout the United Kingdom.
-Those filing claims should not be responsible for any fees.
-However, when cases are successful, solicitors collect their fees from the settlement awards.
+Those filing claims / suing the NHS should not be responsible for any fees.
+However, when cases are successful, solicitors collect their fees from the settlement awards

 Workers in the National Health Service are bounded by the organization’s constitution.
 It defines the legal responsibilities and rights of staff members, the organization itself, and those who utilize its services.
 In addition, it defines non-binding pledges that relate to various key facets of its operations.